seatable/seatable-admin-docs/docs/maintenance/backup-recovery.md

 !!! warning

     The above commands do not work via cronjob.
 To create dumps of the database via cronjob, the parameters `-it` must be omitted.

+### SeaTable base data

+...

+### Configuration files with private keys

+...

+### Credentials and deployment settings

+...

+## Manual Backup

+#### Important sub-directories that contain user data:

+- seafile-data: contains uploaded files for file and image columns
+- seahub-data: contains data used by web front-end, such as avatars
+- db-data: contains archived rows in bases
+- storage-data: contains backups for the bases in dtable-db (added in Enterprise Edition 3.0.0); Since version 3.0.0, tables and snapshots are also stored in this directory.

+#### Important MariaDB databases that contain user/metadata:

+## Backup

+### Steps

+1. Backup the MySQL databases
+2. Backup the /opt/seatable-server/ directory
+3. Backup the /opt/seatable-compose/ directory (with your seatable license and .env secrets)

+Backup Order: Database First or Data Directory First

+### 1. Backup the MySQL databases

 ### Backing up SeaTable data